rainygoblin/DVH-Analytics-Docker/README.md

 ### General Notes

+The preferred web browser for DVH Analytics is Chrome, Firefox should work as well. **Internet Explorer is not supported.**

+If the web interface of DVH Analytics appears to be unresponsive, try clearing your browser history.

 Some installation challenges with DVH Analytics that are resolved with Docker:
 * Complete DVH Analytics [docker image](https://hub.docker.com/r/cutright/dvh-analytics/) is used.
 * A workaround for [this](https://github.com/bokeh/bokeh/issues/7771) Bokeh bug is applied.